-REIMBURSEMENT FOR ADOPTIONS COMPLETED DURING INTERIM BETWEEN TEST AND PERMANENT PROGRAM tion 652 of Pub.
+REIMBURSEMENT FOR ADOPTIONS COMPLETED DURING INTERIM BETWEEN TEST AND PERMANENT PROGRAM

+For provisions relating to reimbursement for adoption expenses and time period for application, see section 652 of Pub.
 L. 102-484, set out as a note under section 1052 of Title 10, Armed Forces.